symstore/symstore/README.md

 The symbols published in this format can be consumed by the common development tools for windows, such as Visual Studio and WinDbg.
 See [Using SymStore](https://docs.microsoft.com/en-us/windows/win32/debug/using-symstore) for more information on windows symbols store.

-Currently it is possible to publish PDB and PE (exe and dll) files to a local file system.
+This package make it possible to publishing debugging files to a local file system.
+Supported file formats are:

+ * native PDB
+ * portable PDB
+ * PE (exe and dll) files

 ## Installing